Kikobeats/js-mythbusters/error/try-catch.md

 # Avoid try/catch

-Certain constructs like `try/catch` are considered not optimizable for the JavaScript engine, so avoid handle business logic inside.
+Certain constructs like `try/catch` are considered not optimizable by the JavaScript engine, so avoid handling business logic inside.

-Just for pass an error as callback and this type of things.
+Just pass an error handler as a callback for this type of things.

-Or maybe the think that you need to avoid is synchronous code? :P
+Or maybe the thing that you need to avoid is synchronous code? :P

-A good approach for support optimization with throweable code is return an `Error` an later check about the type.
+A good approach for supporting optimization with throweable code is to return an `Error` and later and check the type.

 ```js
 function maybeError () {